ryanDing26/CSE15L-Files-WI23/lab2/lab2.md

   }
 }
 ```
-**What was done to fix it**: A temporary integer variable in the loop of the function was created to capture arr[i] before arr[i] was reassigned to the value of arr[arr.length - i - 1], since then the original arr[i] value will not be overwritten/lost.
+**What was done to fix it**: (REVISION) The bug was that the values of the front end of the array, which were needed to rewrite the back end of the array, were lost as they were overwritten themselves by the back end of the array.
+In order to solve this, they needed to be temporarily captured and replace the value of the back half at the same time the front half was replaced.
+So, a temporary integer variable in the loop of the function was created to capture arr[i] before arr[i] was reassigned to the value of arr[arr.length - i - 1], since then the original arr[i] value will not be overwritten/lost.
 Additionally, the loop was stopped halfway through the length of the array instead of iterating through the entire array, so that the array does not end up being the same as it was initially at the end.
+If it went all the way through, then the array would just replace its old values with the exact same one as the loop finished iterating.

 ## Part 3: Learning Outcomes
 For me, I was entirely new to the concept of servers, and fairly new to JUnit testing of code.
 In fact, the first that I had heard of it was the course that we were required to concurrently enroll in with CSE 15L, CSE 12, this quarter.
 In terms of other things that I learned, working with GitHub Desktop for the first time was really nice, as I did not know it would be so easy to commit and push changes to my code in repositories to the website.
 The servers were the most interesting part of these past two weeks, and I hope that I am able to work more with them in the future as they are loads of fun to play with in general.